Your eyes are like doves’ behind your veil. (Song of Songs 4:1)

 You’ll find instructions for making a drop veil personalized to you and your style in the book Sew Jewish.
 And you’ll find 17 more sewing projects as well, including a kippah (yarmulke) and a wedding huppah as well as projects for Jewish holidays and your home, making it a great collection for your wedding and beyond.

-Sew Jewish is available in paperback from Amazon.com and other booksellers, and it’s available in PDF format for instant download directly from Sew Jewish.
+Sew Jewish is available in paperback from Amazon.com and PDF format instant download on Etsy.

 Check it out: Instructions for making your own version of Huppahs.com’s most popular huppah style, Simplicity, can be found in the book Sew Jewish: The 18 Projects You Need for Jewish Holidays, Weddings, Bar/Bat Mitzvah Celebrations and Home.
 The book is by the designer behind Huppahs.com.
 Find it on Amazon.com.